depau/btw-i-use-arch-milanopride/README.md

-# Milano Pride 2019 "btw I use arch" shirt
+# Milano Pride "gay arch user" shirt

+Use the git tags to find the previous versions of the design.

 Telegram Sticker Pack: https://t.me/addstickers/btwiusearch